Stranded passengers demand 'justice' at IGI Airport after Lufthansa cancels flights | Business

 Chaos reigned at IGI airport's Terminal-3 on Friday after Lufthansa airline cancelled two of its flights due to a pilots' strike stranding hundreds of passengers.

-Several of them also took to social media, urging for help from the government.
+Several of them also took to social media, urging the government for help.

 ''Lufthansa is working with joint forces to return its flight operations to a normal status as quickly as possible.
 Nevertheless, the effects of the strike may still lead to individual flight cancellations or delays this Saturday and Sunday,'' it had said in a statement.